5 Benefits of Intergenerational Home Sharing for Seniors

 1. Shared Costs

 A younger roommate who is still working can help pay for rent, utilities, and groceries.
 Like we said: inflation!
-Splitting the cost of living is beneficial to everyone involved.
+By splitting the cost of rent, utilities, and groceries, you can save a ton of money each month.
+It’s a great way to deal with rising living costs and have more cash for things you enjoy.

 2. Support